Code Black (TV series)

 Code Black is an American medical drama television series created by Michael Seitzman that premiered on CBS on September 30, 2015.
-It takes place in an overcrowded and understaffed emergency room in Los Angeles, California, and is based on a documentary by Ryan McGarry.
+It takes place in an overcrowded and understaffed emergency room in Los Angeles, California, and is based on a 2013 documentary film by Ryan McGarry.
 On May 16, 2016, the show was renewed for a 13-episode second season, which premiered on September 28, 2016.
 On November 14, 2016, CBS added three more episodes, to bring the total to 16.

 On May 14, 2017, the series was renewed for a third season, which premiered on April 25, 2018.
 On May 24, 2018, CBS canceled the series after three seasons.
 The series finale aired on July 18, 2018.

 Plot

 The show centers on the fictional Angels Memorial Hospital, where four first-year residents and their colleagues must tend to patients in an understaffed, busy emergency room that lacks sufficient resources.